 SICL's actuarial function holds the responsibility for ensuring actuarial services are effectively and efficiently carried out.
-SICL's Head of Reserving, the Actuarial key function holder ('AKF'), provides regular reports to the GRC (and the SRC with effect from 1 January 2022), and an Actuarial Function Holder report directly to the SICL Board on an annual basis.
+SICL's Head of Reserving, the Actuarial key function holder ('AKF'), provided regular reports to the GRC (and will report to the SRC with effect from 1 January 2022), and an Actuarial Function Holder report directly to the SICL Board on an annual basis.